MartinO55/GoogleBooks/README.md

 This project will require you to use both DOM manipulation and Asynchronous programming.
 The aim is for the user to be able to search for a book inside the Google Books database and to be able to get more details about a certain title.

 Okay, so we can either do this in react or in basic JS/HTML.
 I am tempted to just use basic JS, as doing it in React will require useState and UseEffect, which could be difficult in the time available, given we are working with Google and not our own back end.
 All the info requried by the MVP comes back in the request, so it is just select it and show it.
+It might actually be easier to do it in react though.
+Note to self on styling: try seeing if its possible to get the image provided to flip open 180 degrees like a book cover would on click

 The landing page needs a centered search bar that takes the query to the API and returns it.
 Following this, we need to display a flex of Cards showing the books that match.
 I feel like we can do this as an SPA, by moving the search bar up the screen on submit and displaying our grid in its place. you could also go to a new page while loading the results, but that might be annoying...